 They can transmit and receive from a mile or two up to 20 miles (depending on antenna) and in some circumstances much much further.

-Now, to define these bands for those new to discussion of frequencies.
-Citizens band or CB is generally from 26.965 to 27.405 MHz in 40 specific voice only channels using a maximum of 4 watts for AM.
-For side band voice it is about 12 watts.
+Now, to define these bands for those new to the discussion of frequencies.
+Citizens band or CB is generally from 26.965 to 27.405 MHz in 40 specific voice-only channels using a maximum of 4 watts for AM.
+For sideband voice it is about 12 watts.

 I expect the 40 channels (and sidebands) will be widely used for communications immediately following a disaster or grid down situation.
 This means that you’ll be able to get plenty of recon and local news reports from other folks, using CBs in your area, just by listening.
-This alone make the CB radio a must have!
+This alone makes the CB radio a must-have!

 CB Radio Operation

 CB radios are very simple to use.
 Even if you’ve never seen or touched a CB radio before, you could pick one up and be communicating in a matter of seconds.

 Like many other two-way radio services, citizens band channels are shared by many users.
 Only one station may transmit at a time; other stations must listen and wait for the shared channel to become available.